-While you do need to have a connection to Massachusetts either in school attendance or residency for student loans, any U.S resident is eligible to refinance existing student loans through MEFA.
-Plus, they offer competitive interest rates and flexible repayment terms that are extremely attractive to borrowers.
+All U.S residents are eligible to refinance existing student loans through MEFA.
+They offer competitive interest rates and flexible repayment terms that are extremely attractive to borrowers.

 Student Loan Application Requirements

 You’ll next need to attend an accredited institution at least half-time.
 As you start taking classes, you should also meet or exceed your school’s satisfactory academic progress requirements.
 Finally, at least one borrower on the loan should meet MEFA’s credit requirements.

 You must be a U.S. citizen or permanent resident.
 You should also have an established credit history.
 If you don’t, you can still apply with a cosigner to qualify.

 A few other credit requirements include having no record of default on an educational loan and no bankruptcy or foreclosure in the last 60 months.
 Finally, you have to be a signer on all of the existing student loans you wish to refinance with MEFA.